Illinois Authors

 Connection to Illinois: Lewis lived in Springfield.
 He was a Professor of Literature at the University of Illinois at Springfield for 22 years.

 Biography: Ethan Lewis grew up in Northampton, moving later to Boston where he attended Boston College, graduating first in his class.
 Ethan was a retired Professor of Literature at the University of Illinois at Springfield, where he was beloved by students for twenty-two years.
-After graduating, Dr. Lewis came to Sangamon State University, later the University of Illinois at Springfield in 1993.
+After graduating, Dr. Lewis went to Sangamon State University, later the University of Illinois at Springfield, in 1993.
 He specialized in Shakespeare, early 17th century drama and early 20th century poetry.
 He was selected University Scholar in 1999, and he received the Pearson Award for distinguished teaching in 2007.
 He published several books of essays and poetry.
 In 2001, he coauthored a literary biography of mystery writer, Dorothy L. Sayers, with his good friend, Robert McGregor.
 It subsequently won the prestigious Edgar Award given by the Mystery Writers of America.
 He also taught potential college students under a program sponsored by the Illinois Humanities Council.
 He retired in 2021.
 To honor his dedication to UIS students, the Ethan Lewis Memorial Scholarship Fund has been created.

 Awards: